 Slice your vegetables.
 Combine the soy curls, vegetables, and spices.

 Bake until the veggies start to soften, and the soy curls begin to brown.

 How to serve these fajitas

-Fill a corn or flour tortilla with some of this fajita filling and add your favorite toppings: lettuce, salsa, guacamole, vegan sour cream, or whatever you like.
+Fill a corn or flour tortilla with some of this fajita filling and add your favorite toppings: lettuce, salsa, guacamole, cashew cheese sauce, vegan sour cream, or whatever you like.
 Alternatively, you can make great fajita burrito bowls by adding this fajita filling to a bowl of rice or quinoa along with your favorite Mexican bowl ingredients.

 Soy curls are sold at many grocery stores, including Whole Foods and New Seasons.
 If you are unable to find them locally, they are available to order through Amazon, or directly from Butler Foods.
 I have found that ordering them in bulk from Butler Foods is the cheapest way to purchase them.

 Soy curls are a wonderful source of plant based protein.
 The only ingredient is non-GMO soybeans.
 They’re oil free, gluten-free, and have no unhealthy chemicals.
 They are much less processed than many other types of meat substitutes.